hdlnd/tweet2Cite-rebuild/README.md

-# style
+# styleStructure

 A starting point for a scalable, maintainable CSS architecture.
+I have made a few changes of Ben Smithett's "Style" (https://github.com/bensmithett/style), converting all SASS files to SCSS, and removing SASS-Globbing dependencies for Rails 3.1-...Feel free to make changes or suggestions.

 - [Compass](http://compass-style.org/) with [vertical rhythm](http://compass-style.org/reference/compass/typography/vertical_rhythm/)
 - [SMACSS](http://smacss.com/) modules with [BEM](http://bem.info/method/) syntax for modifiers & subcomponents